tmzh/tmzh.github.io/content/post/2017-10-29-emulating-angryip-scanner-with-nmap-nse-a-lua-scripting-primer.md

 ---
 author: tmzh
+categories:
+- Scripting
 comments: true
-date: 2017-10-29 12:08:28+08:00
+date: "2017-10-29T12:08:28Z"
-layout: post
 slug: 2017-10-29-emulating-angryip-scanner-with-nmap-scripting-engine-a-lua-scripting-primer
-title: Emulating Angry IP Scanner with nmap scripting engine - A lua scripting primer
-categories:
-- Scripting
 tags:
 - lua
 - nmap
 - network-discovery
+title: Emulating Angry IP Scanner with nmap scripting engine - A lua scripting primer
 ---
 Often we have to discover the devices on a network.
 I use a very simple nmap command for performing a pingsweep.